garden-io/garden/docs/reference/module-types/pulumi.md

 ### `${modules.<module-name>.name}`

-The name of the module.
+The name of the action/module.

 | Type     |
 | -------- |